chloe463/use-form-group/README.md

 ## Overview

+⚠ **This repository is deprecated but development continues on new repository → https://github.com/chloe463/yorha.**

 A react hooks library to control form value state.
 This library is inspired by Angular's [ReactiveFormModule](https://angular.io/guide/reactive-forms).

 ## Usage